Intermediate/ Juniors/Seniors Rules

 - Due to time restrictions on field permits, it is imperative that games start on time.
 If a game is not completed within the time limit, the determination of the winner follows the same rules as a game called for weather.
 (MCLL Local Rule; Modification of Regulation VII.h))

-- No new inning shall begin 2 hours 15 minutes after the start time of the game and the game shall not extend beyond 2 hours 30 minutes in total.
+- No new inning shall begin 2 hours 15 minutes after the start time of the game and the game shall not extend beyond 2 hours 30 minutes in total, unless a shorter time limit is necessary, no new inning will start 15 minutes before the official end time and will be clearly communicated at the home plate pre-game meeting.
 (MCLL Local Rule; Modification of Regulation VII.h)

 - If the hard time limit of 2 hour 30 minutes has been reached the game will be called immediately.
-If an at bat is in process, the game will be ended upon completion of the current at bat.
+If an at bat is in process, the game will end upon completion of the current at bat.
 (MCLL Local Rule; Modification of Regulation VII.h))

 - For purposes of determining whether or not there is enough time to start a new inning, the actual start of a new inning shall be deemed the time at which the third out to end the prior inning occurs.
 In other words, the third out for the home team immediately triggers the next inning.
 (MCLL Local Rule; Modification of Regulation VII.h))